NCI-Agency/anet/docs/deploy-ai.md

 `journalctl -u assistantservice -f -n 400`.

 Re-run the script any time — it's idempotent.
 New drop?
-Unpack to a fresh dir and re-run with that path; the overlay preserves your customizations.
+Unpack to a fresh dir and re-run with that path; the overlay preserves customizations.

 ---